 the need to find them a place where to develop which was not thought through initially in the structure and changing the structure will take time.

-With a number of sector members in need to bring their contributions it was necessary to find a solution to this problem and relax the pressure to change reactively and perhaps unwisely the structure without any long term vision.
+With a number of sector members in need to bring their contributions it was necessary to find a solution to this problem and relax the pressure to change reactively and perhaps unwisely the structure without any long-term vision.

 In fact innovation poured already in SG17 with an instance of 14 contributions on DLT to one of SG17 meetings resulting in the establishment of a creative adhoc approach but too in a very big and short notice change in the agenda of the whole meeting generating challenges for small delegations.